NoorFatima-developer/LearnSphere-Frontend/README.md

 # LearnSphere

 Welcome to LearnSphere, a web application that enables students to buy courses and teachers to sell their courses, similar to Udemy.
-This project is built using the MERN stack (MongoDB, Express, React, Node.js) and is designed to provide an intuitive and user-friendly learning experience.
+This project is built using the MERN stack (MongoDB, Express, React, Node.js) and is designed to provide an intuitive and user-friendly learning experience..

 ## Features